 Sites larger than 10 acres are generally considered unavailable for affordable housing, unless the Housing Element can demonstrate a track record for developing such sites of this size, or the city can demonstrate it is otherwise feasible to develop affordable housing.
 The City has a demonstrated track record of large site development, typically completed in phases, that includes affordable residential development.
-Station Park Green (12 acres), Concar Passage (14.5 acres), and Bay Meadows (175 acres) are examples of approved large development projects that include substantial numbers of affordable units.
+Station Park Green (12 acres), Concar Passage (14.5 acres), and Bay Meadows (175 acres) are examples of built or approved large development projects that include substantial numbers of affordable units.

-In this inventory, there are only three sites larger than 10 acres.
-This includes Concar Passage, Hillsdale Mall, and Bridgepointe Shopping Center.
+In this inventory, there are only two sites larger than 10 acres.
+This includes Concar Passage and Hillsdale Mall, and Bridgepointe Shopping Center.
 Concar Passage (14.53 acre) is an approved mixed-use development with commercial, retail and residential uses.
 The project provides 961 residential units, including 73 units that are affordable for lower income families (80% AMI).
-Additional information on Concar Passage can be found in Appendix C. The following discussion will focus on the Hillsdale Mall and Bridgepointe Shopping Center as feasible sites for affordable housing.
+Additional information on Concar Passage can be found in Appendix C. The following discussion will focus on the Hillsdale Mall and Bridgepointe Shopping Center as feasible sites for affordable housing, however it should be noted that the Bridgepointe Shopping Center site has been reduced in the sites inventory to 8.5 acres to account for underutilized parts of the site.

-Hillsdale Mall.
+- Hillsdale Mall.
 Originally built in the 1940's, the Hillsdale Shopping Center is approximately 47 acres in total, of which about 33 acres are included in the inventory.
 The property owner, the Bohannon Organization, has expressed interest in redeveloping a significant portion of the site to address what it calls "a changing retail landscape."
 In a recent article in the Daily Journal, David Bohannon (President) stated that his organization is interested in bringing more vibrancy to the place, with additional office and housing on site.
 In 2019, more than 4,000 people provided input on what should happen with the Hillsdale Mall on the <https://reimaginehillsdale.com/> website, and 54.2% stated that providing new housing, including affordable workforce housing, was very important to respondents.
 Based on the express interest in providing a mixed-use development with housing for the site, the inventory shows a distribution of affordable units based on the RHNA calculations at 42 units per acre.
-It should also be noted that the preliminary land use map in the General Plan Update has identified this site for Mixed-Use Medium II (51 to 99 units/acres) and Mixed-Use High I (100 to 130 units/acre) land use designations.
+It should also be noted that the final draft land use map in the General Plan Update has identified this site for Mixed-Use Medium II (51 to 99 units/acre) and Mixed-Use High (100 to 130 units/acre) land use designations.
 To support this effort and ensure sufficient development capacity through 2040, the City has a program to adopt the General Plan Update in 2024 (Policy H1.20).